ElMehdiLebbar/SeuleJs/README.md

-#  Introduction :octocat:
+# :trident: Introduction :octocat:
-Seule is A complete fast, small, and feature-rich JavaScript Framework.
+:beginner: Seule is A complete fast :bicyclist:, small, and feature-rich JavaScript Framework.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.

-# Getting Started
+# :o: Getting Started

 ##### You can create an index.html file and include Seule with: